LeHack/Docker-network-research/README.md

 Having all this information, the swarm manager can run and manage services on itself and its nodes.

 Following step show an example of how to run a service:
-:arrow-right: For this example to work (and to demonstrate resource-detection in action) update your node VMs have a limit of 1 CPU per machine.
+:arrow_right: For this example to work (and to demonstrate resource-detection in action) update your node VMs have a limit of 1 CPU per machine.
 1. [Build and tag the image](#quick-introduction-to-docker)
 2. Once again tag the image, but this time using its fully qualified name, which includes the registry URL (:warning: make sure that the domain name used is resolvable from every node to which you want to deploy this service):
 ```docker tag app_example_image docker-host:5000/app_example_image```